Facebook Messenger bots help monitor Kenya election violence

 Tuesday is election day in Kenya, which in a year of critical elections around the globe might make it seem like just another day.
 But it's not.

-Presidential elections in Kenya -- where dynasties face off, tribal allegiances create fierce tension, and bribery is rife -- can lead to bloodbaths.
-Last week, the head of information, communication and technology at Kenya's Independent Electoral and Boundaries Commission was found dead after being kidnapped and tortured.
+Presidential elections in Kenya -- where dynasties face off, tribal allegiances are intense and bribery is rife -- can lead to bloodbaths.
+Last week, the head of information, communication and technology at Kenya's Independent Electoral and Boundaries Commission was found dead after he was kidnapped and tortured.

 The use of Facebook Messenger is just the latest example of the social networking titan's increased role in elections.
 Facebook's presence in the political process runs the gamut, from the flak it has taken for spreading lies that helped sway the US election to the tools it has shared before the UK and Kenya elections to combat fake news.
 One of the manifestations of the company's investment in artificial intelligence is Messenger.